gt-scheduler/website/.github/ISSUE_TEMPLATE/feature-request----.md

 Elaborate on your initial description of the feature, including its components.

 **Mockups**
-If available, include design mockups that others can use as reference.
+If available, include design mockups or examples of similar features in existing products that others can use as reference.

 **Additional context**
 Add any other context or screenshots about the feature request here.